wseit/sd-wse-laravel-shibboleth/README.md

 *Note* that the password is the same as the username for shibalike.

-Publish the default configuration file and entitlement migrations:
+Publish the default configuration file:

     php artisan vendor:publish --provider="StudentAffairsUwm\Shibboleth\ShibbolethServiceProvider"